 But, is it really?

-Did that “thing” out over there really cause this person to be angry?
+Did that “thing” out over there really produce feelings of anger in this person?

-Or, was that just a trigger—an excuse to pour out emotions?
+Or, was that just a trigger—an excuse to exercise the emotion?

 Think about a time you were angry about something.
-A time where you held hatred in your heart.
+A time when you held hatred in your heart.
 Didn’t your own friends, family, and loved ones seem cold, distant, and annoying?

 It’s very likely that the simplest things, things you would normally find humor in, irritated the crap out of you—further adding fuel to the fire that was your anger or hatred.

-Feelings want to be dealt with or expressed, especially negative ones.
-When they’re not, bad things happen—like the deterioration of one’s health, or uncontrollable outbursts of anger.
+Feelings want to be processed or expressed, especially negative ones.
+When they’re not, bad things happen—like the deterioration of one’s health, or unconscious outbursts of rage.

 The expression of anger is really just repressed feelings—usually from anxiety, shame, fear, sadness, jealousy, etc.